What's New in Administration

 Administrators with the appropriate permission can also see who created each access token and revoke them individually.

-For more information on provisioning, revoking and using the new API access tokens, see How to Use Developer Access Tokens to Access the Arc XP APIs.
+For more information on provisioning, revoking and using the new API access tokens, see Managing access tokens.

 How are API Access Tokens Different from Basic Auth Credentials?